Les Kiss: Rugby union

 Kiss worked as a defence coach for the Springboks in South Africa in 2001–02, and was an assistant coach with the New South Wales Waratahs from 2002 until 2008.

-Kiss was appointed defensive coach with the Ireland under head coach Declan Kidney in 2009, sharing in a triumphant Grand Slam victory that had eluded Ireland for 61 years in his first year in the job.
-After Kidney's departure on 2 April 2013, Kiss became the head coach of the Irish team as an interim appointment for their 2013 summer tour to North America.
+Kiss was appointed defensive coach with Ireland under head coach Declan Kidney in 2009, sharing in a triumphant Grand Slam victory that had eluded Ireland for 61 years in his first year in the job.
+After Kidney's departure on 2 April 2013, Kiss became the head coach of the Ireland team as an interim appointment for their 2013 summer tour to North America.
 Kiss resumed his role as defence coach after the tour when Joe Schmidt took over late in 2013.
 On 30 June 2014, Kiss became the interim director of rugby at Ulster, following the departures of Mark Anscombe and David Humphreys.

 In January 2018, Kiss announced his resignation as Ulster Director of Rugby.

 In March 2018, he and Declan Kidney were reunited when they were appointed by London Irish.
-Kiss would become head coach with Kidney appointed technical consultant.
-Kidney has since become Director of Rugby.
+Kiss became head coach with Kidney appointed technical consultant.
+Kidney later became Director of Rugby.

+On 23 July 2023, Kiss was announced as the new head coach of the Queensland Reds for the 2024 season, through to 2026, taking over the role from Brad Thorn.

+On 30 April 2025, Rugby Australia revealed that Kiss would succeed Joe Schmidt as head coach of Australia in mid-2026.